 Finance Update

 Paul spoke to the finance report circulated prior to the meeting.
 The Crowdfunder money was received today, which improves our cash flow position.
 We have applied for the bounce back loan to be paid back over 10 years rather than 5, which increases the interest rate but makes things easier.
-An adjustment needs to be made to take account of the season ticket holders decisions collated recently.
+An adjustment needs to be made to take account of the season ticket holders’ decisions collated recently.

 The League has asked for budgets to be submitted by 12 June.
 Any budgets now will be subject to significant variables.
 A small group will sense check the figures for Paul in advance.